LastPass Review: Quick Expert Summary

 LastPass Ease of Use and Setup

-LastPass also provides a short explanation on what a strong master password is and advises users to create a password that ‘tells a story unique to you’.
-LastPass also gives an example of a strong master password (Fidoate!my2woolsox).
+LastPass also provides a short explanation of what a strong master password is, advises you to create a password that ‘tells a story unique to you’, and gives an example of a strong master password (Fidoate!my2woolsox).
 While I like that LastPass has several requirements for creating a good master password, I was a bit surprised that I could create my account using LastPass’s example password!

 Once I entered my email, master password, and master password reminder, I was prompted to install the browser extension.
 The browser extension installation was quick and easy — taking just one click.

 When I installed LastPass’s browser extension, I was immediately taken to LastPass’s web vault.
-Users can also download desktop apps for Windows (you need to download it from the Microsoft Store) and Mac, but I found it much more convenient to use the web vault.
+You can also download desktop apps for Windows (from the Microsoft Store) and Mac, but I found it much more convenient to use the web vault.
 Plus, when you use the web vault, you can access all of your passwords from any computer.

 As soon as you open the web vault for the first time, LastPass shows you how to save a password, asks you to try out auto-fill, and provides a brief tour of the vault, which explains what most of LastPass’s features do.

 I really like that LastPass includes a quick tutorial on how to use its features — this is very useful for non-technical users.
 However, I don’t like that LastPass doesn’t offer to import passwords during installation.
-Still, there are two simple ways to import passwords to LastPass’s vault — you can import your existing passwords from the dashboard or you can use the browser extension.
-Either way, you can choose from a wide range of import options, like directly importing from your browser or other password managers.
+Still, there are two simple ways to import passwords to LastPass’s vault: you can import your existing passwords from the dashboard or you can use the browser extension.

 LastPass supports importing data from many major password managers — including 1Password, Dashlane, RoboForm, Sticky Password, and many others.
-Users can also import passwords from Google Chrome.
+You can also import passwords from Google Chrome.
 However, importing passwords to LastPass isn’t as streamlined as I’d like it to be.
 For instance, after I chose to import my passwords from Google Chrome, LastPass provided me with instructions on how to export my passwords from Chrome.
-Once I exported my passwords from Chrome, I had to upload the file to LastPass — while this isn’t difficult, I much prefer competitors like Dashlane which provide one-click password import.
+Once I exported the passwords, I had to upload the file to LastPass.
+While this isn’t difficult, I much prefer competitors like Dashlane which provide one-click password import.